 Preliminary analysis include demand analysis using indicators such as employment and population density, location of attractions (i.e., tourist destinations, parks, malls/shopping, schools and libraries), transit density by ridership (i.e., metro and bus stops), existing bicycling infrastructure, topography, percentage of minority populations, and percentage of zero-car households.
 A map of potential bikeshare demand can be viewed here.
-Using the recommended locations from the Pedestrian and Bicycle Master Plan as a starting point, City staff have worked to identify suitable locations throughout Alexandria.
+Using the recommended locations from the Pedestrian and Bicycle Master Plan as a starting point, City staff have worked to identify suitable locations throughout Alexandria. (below)

 Each proposed station was brought before the Traffic & Parking Board for approval at a public hearing.
 The Traffic & Parking Board public hearing took place on July 24, 2017.
 A follow up public hearing will take place on November 27, 2017.

 Staff provided the Old and Historic District Board of Architectural Review (OAHD BAR) an informational update on Capital Bikeshare expansion on June 21, 2017.